 For the purposes of the above, the National Body for the Russian Federation provides all interpretation and translation into and from the Russian language.

-In IEC, a definitive language of development for each deliverable shall be designated in the Foreword.
+In IEC, a definitive language of development for each document shall be designated in the Foreword.
 Specific exceptions apply to the IEV and/or database standards.

 International Standards